-- Lower Marketing Costs: The national expertise of the brand can be combined with local data for lower marketing costs.
+- Lower Marketing Costs.
+The national expertise of the brand can be combined with local data for lower marketing costs.
 The result is an expanded market reach and awareness that attracts those familiar with a strong brand name.

 This combined effort assures brand consistency across the board, as corporate leaders are ensured their brand image message is staying consistent.

-“LMA provides solutions that regular marketing automation misses, including improved brand compliance, localized message approvals, and consistency,” noted a recent blog from communications company Pageflex.
-“Lack of alignment with corporate marketing and branding strategies can lead to many challenges including delays in approval, customer dissatisfaction, and higher production costs resulting from redundant time and effort spent on developing and ultimately re-creating resources.
-The automation of localizing marketing collateral and multichannel marketing campaigns can keep costs down while retaining a global appeal at the local level.”
+According to Pageflex, “LMA provides solutions that regular marketing automation misses, including improved brand compliance, localized message approvals, and consistency.
+Lack of alignment with corporate marketing and branding strategies can lead to many challenges.
+These include delays in approval, customer dissatisfaction, and higher production costs resulting from redundant time and effort spent on developing and ultimately re-creating resources.
+The automation of localizing marketing collateral can keep costs down while retaining a global appeal at the local level.”

 Local marketing automation is also a more efficient form of marketing and can lead to better response rates.
 According to Gleanster Research, “Top Performers who localize marketing communications report an 18% higher response rate over generic corporate communications.
 These performance gains can largely be credited to growth in adoption of marketing automation tools.”